The Poly

 Have a look at the calendar text here to see what's coming up.

 Join art historian Catherine Wallace as she explores the captivating art of Alfred Wallis, a genuine naive painter.
-Wallace, explains how to read Wallis’ paintings and identity the Cornish coastline he is depicting along with other landscapes.
+Wallace, explains how to read Wallis’ paintings and identify the Cornish coastline he is depicting along with other landscapes.
 His unique way of painting, architecture, boats and trees is also explored.

 Wallace analyses how Wallis influenced renowned St. Ives Modernists Ben and Winifred Nicholson, Christopher Wood, and W. Barnes-Graham.